josephbudd/kickwasm/README.md

 To summerize, it's https://github.com/josephbudd/kick with wasm instead of javascript.

-## Version alpha 0.2.0
+## Version alpha 0.2.1

 ### The generated application code has a TDD architecture

-TDD ( test driven design ) is very simple.
-So simple you won't even notice it.
-This always begins in the main process's and render's **main.go** which intentionally abstracts away the production dependencies with interfaces defined at the domain level.
+TDD ( test driven design ) is very simple to do in go.
+It involves the implementation of principles that already belong to go.
+So, it's just idiomatic go and unit tests.
+Kickwasm creates the idiomatic go and the code archetecture.
+You create the unit tests if you want.

-So, in order to test your code you will want to **inject dependencies**.
-That simply means that you will use the same interfaces defined at the domain level but replace the production dependencies with your own test dependencies.

 #### The application is constructed with separate 2 processes